learn-co-curriculum/dsc-building-an-svm-from-scratch-lab/README.md

 ## The Data

 Support Vector Machines can be used on for any $n$-dimensional feature space.
-For this lab however, you'll focus on a more limited 2-dimensional feature space so you can easily visualize the algorithm.
+However, for this lab, you'll focus on a more limited 2-dimensional feature space so that you can easily visualize the results.

 sci-kit learn has an excellent data set generator.
 One of them is `make_blobs`.
 Below, you can find the code to create two blobs using the `make_blobs` function.
-Afterwards, you'll use this data to build our own SVM from scratch!
+Afterwards, you'll use this data to build your own SVM from scratch!

 ```python